-Greece: Electricity demand in decline10.
-April 2020. / SEE Energy News
+Greece: Electricity demand in decline, SEE Energy News

 The coronavirus pandemic problem will inevitably affect overall demand and the financial results of retail electricity suppliers.
 Greek electricity consumption estimates for coming weeks are in decline because coronavirus situation is impacting the country’s energy-intensive industrial sector after tourism and retail sectors.